 National Addiction Industry Salary Survey

 Since 1986, the Salary Survey has helped our national treatment provider community create fair compensation packages, recruit and keep competent staff, and manage the budget.
-The data collection for the 2022 survey is in progress.
-To participate in the 2022 Salary Survey please contact email@example.com to receive your unique survey link.
-The 2020 report is now available for free to current NAATP Members, and non-members for $2,500.
-Please email firstname.lastname@example.org with any questions.
+The 2023 survey is now available for purchase.
+The 2023 report is available complimentary to participating members, non-participating members for $1,000 and non-members for $2,500.
+If you are a participating member please email firstname.lastname@example.org for the link and access code.

-This survey is completed on a bi-annual basis.
+This survey is completed on an annual basis.
 Salary Surveys from 2008 - 2020 are offered complimentary to all NAATP members.
-Log in to your NAATP member account to review current and previous years' surveys.
+Log in to your NAATP member account to review previous years' surveys.